 While BayTrust does not require an organisation to have their financial accounts audited or reviewed, it does require that organisations comply with both their deed and the Charities Act 2005.

 Under certain circumstances organisations may be permitted to have more than one application considered within a 12-month period:

 - Organisations applying to the Strategic Partnership Fund or the Community Amenities Fund where their application is for a separately identifiable project and is clearly innovative outside of general operating costs/business as usual;

 - Organisations that have multiple activities or programmes that are clearly distinguishable, or cover more than one region, with separate cost centres and income streams.

 An organisation considering a further application will need to discuss their case with staff in the first instance.

 Accountability of Grants

-Organisations which receive grants are asked to certify within six months, (12 months for operational and administration funding) that the funds have been spent for the purposes specified in the approval.
+Organisations that receive grants are asked to verify within twelve months, that the funds have been spent for the purposes specified in the approval;

 - Recipients of grants over $15,000 will also be required to complete an accountability and impact assessment form.
 Completion of the form is mandatory and no further payments will be released until the form is submitted;

 - Where the grant is for Project Costs, copies of invoices for individual items over $5,000 are required ($20,000 for Strategic Partnership and Community Amenities Fund grants);